fukboi69420/AutoInstalls_Revamped/README.md

 cd AutoInstalls_Revamped
 mv update.sh /home/@usr
 ```
-and for future updates, you can just refer back to the update.sh file that should be located in your home.
+and for future updates, you can just refer back to the update.sh file that should be located in your home/usr/... .

 ## Contributing